BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/bossbattle.md

 Read this article about the [Python string lower method](https://www.w3schools.com/python/ref_string_lower.asp)

+Read this article about the [Python in keyword](https://www.w3schools.com/python/ref_keyword_in.asp).
+The in keyword is used to check if a value is present within a list, string, etc.

 At the top of your project, you MUST have a comment with your name on line 1.
 Then import time on line 2.

 Define a function named randomHealth that returns a random number between 30 - 50.